murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 After a thousand years in the jungle, Ras Nsi couldn't wait any longer and decided to lay siege on Mezro with his now gigantic undead army.
 In the battles that followed, Ras Nsi was slain and Mezro was laid to waste.
 It's said that **Artus Cimber** also fought Ras Nsi.
 Without their leader, Ras Nsi's undead started roaming the jungles around Mezro.
 This was around 100 years ago.
 Ras Nsi's undead are marked by a blue triangle on their head.

-We've also heard that Mezro currently is home to a **psychic crocodile**, which is very exciting.
-Artus Cimber is currently heading there for unknown reasons.
-The Flaming Fist have an outpost near Mezro.
+Mezro is split up into four districts.
+The South East district is home to the Cult of the Crocodile, and the Flaming Fist has a base of operation in the North West district.
+Artus Cimber is rumoured to be in the South West district.
+Also, the city is flooded.

+There are signs that Frost Giants and Winter Wolves are roaming in the area around Mezro.

 ### Mbala
 A ruin down the river Shoshenstar.
 Starvation emptied the city and now it's supposedly haunted - but no one has really visited in decades.